Team-weird-gif-of-my-face/Link-Cable/README.md

 ## Planned future enhancements

-- implement visual themes that users can select
+- Implement visual themes that users can select
-- create moderator profile
+- Create moderator profile
-- implement live chat with static rooms and private chats between users
+- Implement live chat with static rooms and private chats between users
-- implement a blog feature where users can post about the games they are playing
+- Implement a blog feature where users can post about the games they are playing

 ## Credits